Tararua Tramping Club

-Twice a year the Tararua Tramping Club visits the Wairarapa for a club, family and friends camp and get together at Morison Bush, on the first weekend of March and second weekend of December.
+Twice a year the Tararua Tramping Club visits the Wairarapa for a club, family and friends camp and get together at Morison Bush, on the first weekend of March and first weekend of December.
 It's a great trip for young families, teenage families, and club members old and young, who just want to catch up and chill out.

 People come and go as they please (but please tell the trip leader your arrival and departure plans), some arrive Friday night, most on Saturday morning.
 Most return late afternoon on Sunday.

 Morison Bush is a camping spot in a bend of the Ruamahanga River.

 Some of the many activities are swimming, games (cricket, volleyball), kayaking, blackberry picking (in season), walking, biking, and sometimes playing on the hay bales.

 There is a camp fire (conditions permitting) and barbecue for dinner on Saturday night and the kids often have toasted marshmallows for dessert.
 Accommodation is camping.
 The camp site is a large flat area under Manuka trees, adjacent to a large loop on the Ruamahanga River.
 It's a very relaxing spot, there are no facilities, except a temporary long drop toilet which we put in.

 Personal gear reminder: Please bring, in a bag or pack, the following:

 Guidelines for kids

 We have some basic guidelines for while we are there